osjacky430/tmr_listener/README.md

 #### 3. response_msg (...)

-The overload set `response_msg` allows user to respond to certain header packet, you only need to override those that you need, currently available overloads:
+The overload set `response_msg` allows user to respond to certain header packet, you only need to override those that you need, those that are not overriden will be ignored.
+Currently available overloads:

 ```cpp
 void response_msg(tmr_listener::TMSCTResponse const&);            //  get called when user send correct TMSCT command